Contact

 Address

-Have questions about buying or selling in Josephine or the surrounding Collin County growth corridor?
-Talk to The Dunnican Team — we serve buyers and sellers across Northeast Dallas and the outlying communities with clear, data-driven guidance.
+Have questions about buying or selling in Josephine?
+Talk to The Dunnican Team — we serve buyers and sellers across Collin and Hunt counties and can help you navigate current market conditions with clear, data-driven guidance.

 Value, Land, and Room to Grow on the Eastern Edge of Collin County